 Ergonomic development was performed with significant reference to the theme and, gestures identified in research and from the scenario sketchboard.
 Notably dominant and arrogant gestures were evolved into means of gripping a vessel and incorporated into the design framework.

 Thumbnail sketches developed into 'thumbnail CAD models'.
 Here the 3D visualization of the design is much easier to read and assess for further development.
 Materiality also begins to take form.

 Here the strongest developed concepts are presented to fully communicate form, aesthetics, function, and materiality.

 Designs may look functional on paper, but this rarely transitions as smoothly as the computer renders.
 This stage of the design sees to multiple prototypes to be made at various sizes and grips to test what is most comfortable, practical, efficient, and natural way for the user to interact with the design with.
 Furthermore, surface finishes are explored.
 Materiality and colour will be reserved for later whilst contrast of elements is addressed now.

 FINAL PROTOTYPE MANUFACTURING

 The final model was manufactured via 3D printing.
-PLA was utilized to produce the cup, whilst wood filament was used to produce the base.
-Both components were vigorously sanded down from p120 to p1200 sandpaper for differing reasons.
-Fillers were used of various types to seal any major unsandable indents or distortions.
-Spray filler was used to finish the unpainted cup surface before a wet p2500 sandpaper pass was conducted and spray primers and paints were used to seal the cup.
+A ceramic polymer mix was utilized to produce the cup, whilst PLA wood filament was used to produce the base.
+After firing the ceramics, both components were vigorously sanded down from p120 to p2500 sandpaper for differing reasons.
 Stain was applied to the base over multiple days to build up a rich colour.